Francisco Manuel Barroso, Baron of Amazonas

-Francisco Manuel Barroso, Baron of Amazonas (September 29, 1804 in Lisbon - August 8, 1882 in Montevideo) was a Brazilian admiral of the Imperial Brazilian Navy.
+Francisco Manuel Barroso da Silva, Baron of Amazonas (29 September 1804 - 8 August 1882) was a Portuguese-born Brazilian admiral.
 He was the commander who led the Imperial Navy to victory in the Battle of Riachuelo during the Paraguayan War.

 As a consequence of this victory, there was an expressive reduction in the Paraguayan naval capacity, and that nation, from then on, had to adopt defensive strategies until the end of the conflict.

 Barroso was decorated with the Imperial Order of the Southern Cross and received the noble title of Baron of Amazonas in 1866, in honor of the flagship ship Amazonas that he commanded in the Battle of Riachuelo.